 - The Company has adopted Stock Ownership Guidelines to align the interests of its executives with the interests of stockholders and promote the Company's commitment to sound corporate governance.

-- The Stock Ownership Guidelines apply to the independent directors, the Chairman and Chief Executive Officer, all Executive Vice Presidents, all Senior Vice Presidents and all Vice Presidents.
+- The Stock Ownership Guidelines apply to the independent directors, the Chairman and Chief Executive Officer, all Executive Vice Presidents, all Senior Vice Presidents and Vice Presidents (in the executive compensation band.)

 Communication with Directors

 - The Audit Committee has established a process for confidential and anonymous submissions by employees of the Company, as well as submissions by other interested parties, regarding questionable accounting or auditing matters.

 - Additionally, the Board of Directors has established a process for stockholders to communicate with the Board of Directors, as a whole, or any independent director.